-- If a structure has ghost fields, the size of of the structure is the same as the structure without ghost fields.
+- If p is a ghost pointer pointing to a non-ghost memory location, then it is forbidden to assign p. - The body of a ghost function is ghost code, and hence may not modify non-ghost variables or fields. - If a non-ghost C function is called in ghost code, it must not modify non-ghost variables or fields. - If a structure has ghost fields, the sizeof of the structure is the same as the structure without ghost fields.
 Also, alignment of fields remains unchanged. - The control-flow graph of a function must not be altered by ghost statements.
 In particular, no ghost return can appear in the body of a non-ghost function.
 Similarly, ghost goto, break, and continue cannot jump outside of the innermost non-ghost enclosing block.